Learn How to Get FREE Government Money for Your Disability With SSDI

 Becoming disabled is a life-changing experience that can seriously impact your financial situation and your ability to work.
 If you’re in this situation, Social Security Disability Insurance (SSDI) can help.

-You will retain your eligibility for SSDI as long as you are still considered to be disabled and incapable of performing substantial work.
+You can retain your eligibility for SSDI as long as you are still considered to be disabled and incapable of performing substantial work.
 Your case will be reviewed periodically, based on an initial assessment of your medical condition when you apply.
 If your medical condition is expected to improve, then you will likely be reviewed for continued eligibility within six to 18 months after you begin receiving benefits.

 If it is considered possible for your medical condition to improve, then your case will likely not be reviewed for at least three years after you start receiving benefits.
 If improvement in your medical condition is not expected at all, then your case likely will not be reviewed for at least seven years.